westonrobot/robotics101/lab_sessions/lab4/lab.md

 Gazebo simulation can only use STL, OBJ or Collada (DAE) file formats for imported models.
 For simplicity, this lab will only require the groups to work with STL files.
 The STL file found under Materials will serve as the base for your simulation where you will be importing your own models on to.

-1. Now that we have an empty world, we can start adding 3d models.
 1. Create directory called "meshes" in the limo_gazebo_sim package.
-    2. Download the empty_sit_map.stl file found under Materials and save it to the /meshes directory.
+    1. Download the empty_sit_map.stl file found under Materials and save it to the /meshes directory.

         ![filesystem](assets/meshes_filesystem.png)